arckiCriss/StreamServer/README.md

 1) Build libudis86
 2) Place libdus86 headers & libraries in appropriate folders
 3) Install mongocxx driver x64 triplet using vcpkg
+4) Install cryptopp x64 triplet using vcpkg
-4) Build project in visual studio
+5) Build project in visual studio

 ## Running
 This is a PoC, and not meant to be a full fledged DRM solution (although one day it may be.)
 It currently supports streaming one